babies

 • Under three months: do not apply any aromatherapy oil blends on the skin.

-• Between three and 24 months: limit dilution to a maximum of 0.25 percent (roughly one drop per four teaspoons of a neutral carrier oil).
+• Between three and 24 months: limit dilution to a maximum of 0.25% (roughly one drop per four teaspoons of a neutral carrier oil).

-Clinical observations suggest some gentle, low-strength aromatherapy applications may benefit infants under supervision:
+Clinical observations suggest some gentle, low-strength aromatherapy applications may benefit babies under supervision:

 • A patch infused with Lavender and Roman Chamomile shortened hospital stays by an average of 6.4 days for newborns undergoing treatment for neonatal abstinence syndrome.